-Lori Loughlin’s Daughter Olivia Jade ‘Beyond Embarrassed’ By College Admissions Scandal
+Lori Loughlin’s Daughter, Olivia Jade, ‘Beyond Embarrassed’ By College Admissions Scandal

 The insider also reveals that Olivia is completely “devastated” by all of the drama, and that it feels like her entire world is crumbling down around her.
 She reportedly feels like her social media and YouTube status is being ripped away from her.

 Both Loughlin and Giannulli posted $1 million bail and were released from custody this week.
-They are said to have agreed to pay brives totally about $500,000 to have their daughters be named as recruits to the USC crew time.
+They are said to have agreed to pay bribes totaling about $500,000 to have their daughters be named as recruits to the USC rowing crew team.

-Neither Lori Loughlin nor Olivia Jade have made a public statement at this time.
+Neither Lori Loughlin, nor Olivia Jade have made a public statement at this time.